 SpRCO.DAF.Org@us.af.mil for Director of Contracting, Space Rapid Capabilities Office (SpRCO).

 “DAS(C)” means the Deputy Assistant Secretary (Contracting) (SAF/AQC).
-The authority granted to DAS(C) may also be exercised by the Associate Deputy Assistant Secretary (Contracting) (ADAS(C).
+The authority granted to DAS(C) may also be exercised by the Associate Deputy Assistant Secretary (Contracting) (ADAS(C)).

 “Direct Reporting Unit (DRU)” means a subdivision of the Air Force, directly subordinate to the Chief of Staff, US Air Force or a subdivision of the Space Force directly subordinate to the Chief of Space Operations.
 A DRU performs a mission that does not fit into any of the MAJCOMs or FLDCOMs (see AFI 38-101, Manpower and Organization).